victorjeman/internship-2021-git-tutorial/readme.md

 <br/>

-  > 💡 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+  > 💡 Git is a specific open-source version control system created by Linus Torvalds in 2005 designed to handle projects with speed and efficiency.

 <br/>